bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 0: 00:27:54

-Yeah, I think, so when the discussions around tap roots, which North Signature started, there were a whole lot of ideas and many of them were actively being discussed because there were like improvements to taproot, there was graftroot, there was groot, and so forth.
+Yeah, I think, so when the discussions around tap roots, which Schnorr Signature started, there were a whole lot of ideas and many of them were actively being discussed because there were like improvements to taproot, there was graftroot, there was groot, and so forth.
 And how those would interact with signature aggregation is kind of unclear because there is a complication here is soft fork compatibility.
-So we want the property obviously that a change that introduces cross input aggregation is a soft fork And also that things that could be built on top, extensions to the script language later, are a soft fork with respect to signature aggregation already existing.
+So we want the property obviously that a change that introduces cross input aggregation is a soft fork.
+And also that things that could be built on top, extensions to the script language later, are a soft fork with respect to signature aggregation already existing.
 And so this isn't a fundamental problem, but it's kind of annoying.
 Say, imagine there's an opcode change that introduces something like an opif, just something that changes the execution path through a single script.
 You need to make sure that old nodes and new nodes agree on what signatures are being aggregated, even though some of them may execute the checksig that's being skipped and others that don't.